Chief Justice - Rachel Still

 The secondary purpose of the UJC is to interpret any and all SGA policy (Constitution, Bylaws, codes, ethics, etc.) and to determine if any actions by the Executive or Legislative branch are unconstitutional.
 In addition, the UJC also oversees the SGA election process and conducts hearings on potential election violations.

-Our fall 2018 applications are now live!
-Please apply at tinyurl.com/GTUJC by September 23, 2018 at midnight to be considered!
+Our 2018-2019 academic year applications are now closed.
+If you are interested in joining the UJC beginning fall 2019, please contact email@example.com for more information.
 A justice on the Cabinet is an individual who demonstrates: (1) strong leadership qualities, (2) a vested interest in the Georgia Tech community, (3) strong moral character and integrity, and (4) the ability to communicate clearly and effectively.
 All applicants must have completed two semesters as a full-time student at an accredited university, be in “good-standing” both behaviorally and academically with Georgia Tech, and must have at least two semester remaining at Georgia Tech (including the application semester).
-Please contact email@example.com for any recruitment related questions.
+Please contact firstname.lastname@example.org for any recruitment related questions.